- .Regular Army

 A Mental Health Nurse gives advice to Army units and Medical Officers on mental-health issues as well as managing a patient case load.

-From 17 years & 9 months to 35 years & 6 months
+To apply for this position, you must be between 17 years & 9 months old and 35 years & 6 months old at the time of your application.

 If you've got your qualifications, then apply online.
 Your application will be passed to our specialist team, who will help guide you through the process towards joining in this role.
 You will be invited to an insight course where you will be offered a career discussion to advise which role best suits you - either Soldier or Officer.